Mike Hammah

-Mike Allen Hammah (born 28 August 1955) is a politician and a former Minister for Lands and Natural Resources of Ghana.
+Mike Allen Hammah (was born 28 August 1955) is a politician and a former Minister for Lands and Natural Resources of Ghana.
 He had been the Minister for Transport until January 4, 2011, when he was moved after a cabinet reshuffle by President Mills.
 He was also the Member of Parliament for the Effutu Constituency in the Central Region of Ghana.

 Early life and education

 Hammah was born on 28 August 1955.
 He hails from Winneba in the Central Region of Ghana.
 He attended Ghana Secondary Technical School, Takoradi for his Ordinary and Advanced level education between 1969 and 1976.
 He is also a graduate of Kwame Nkrumah University of Science and Technology where he obtained his first degree in Building technology in 1980.
 He continued his education in the Post-Graduate level at the Central University College where he obtained his Master of Business Administration degree in finance in 2008.